ianj090/datos2-PF/README.md

 ### JMeter Test Conclusions:
 * Non-edit routes such as /login, /profile, and /delete perform much better with a cache than without.
 * Edit routes such as /edit and /editbg, that modify cache and the database values directly, perform worse when a cache is available.
-* Though the cache did improve the overall speed of the project, the effect was relatively small.
-The project could theoretically perform worse if users decide to use the edit routes more often than non-edit routes.
-As such, implementing a cache isn't necessary for a project of this size, but bigger projects could definetly benefit.
-* Due to the app's structure, utilizing Elasticsearch is the most performant method compared to Caching or pure MySQL.
-Caching is the second quickest while having both ES and the Cache disabled is the least performant.
+* Utilizing a cache with this project's structure improves the performance by a large margin.
+Due to this behavior, having Elasticsearch disabled and only using Cache and MySQL is faster than using only Elasticsearch.
+When cache is disabled though, Elasticsearch is the more performant database compared to MySQL, pure MySQL is the slowest of the three options.
 * In the project, we utilize time.sleep() to handle Logstash's asynchronous nature which ultimately harms the app's performance when Elasticsearch fails but assures the best performance when Elasticsearch is functioning correctly.

 These conclusions makes sense as the non-edit routes benefit from the speed of accessing a cache over accessing a database, while edit routes suffer from having additional operations to perform (both cache and database).
-Elasticsearch is still the quickest method however as the app calls time.sleep() less times when it is enabled.

 <br>